-

 (5) The address of the principal place of business of the audiologist, and the address and office hours at which the audiologist shall be available for fitting or post‑fitting adjustments and servicing of the hearing aid sold.

-(c) Record Keeping. – A licensed audiologist shall maintain, for a period of at least seven years after the sale, the following records for each locked hearing aid transaction:
+(c) Record Keeping. – A licensed audiologist shall maintain, for a period of at least three years after the sale of a locked hearing aid, the following records for each locked hearing aid transaction:

 (1) A copy of the written notice described in subsection (a) of this section as signed by the purchasing patient.